adamhaze/Game-Of-Thrones/README.md

 * Heroes can have between as few as 0 and as many as 4 warriors.
 Some heroes start with warriors, while others do not.
 The warriors who start with a hero are represented by names in the <w1> and <w2> spots.
 As the game progresses, heroes may acquire other warriors, filling up slots <w1> through <w4> sequentially.
 A value of *NULL* means that warrior slot for that hero is empty. *Jon Snow* is both a hero and a warrior.
 * The ship characteristic of each hero refers to their ability to move to *water* locations on the map.
 Only the hero *Euron Greyjoy* starts with a ship.
 No other heroes will have the ability to move onto *water* locations unless they acquire a warrior with a ship.
 Hero *Stannis Baratheon* starts with *Davos Seaworth* as one of his warriors.
 Since **Davos Seaworth** has a ship, **Stannis Baratheon** also has the ability to move to *water* locations.
 * The first five heroes start on the same continent, while the last hero **Daenerys Targaryen** starts alone on another continent.

+**Create your own Hero:** If the user chooses to bypass selecting one of the 6 pre-loaded heroes, then they will create their own hero to play the **Game of Thrones**.
+  * User is provided 1500 skillpoints to divide between `money`, `influence`, and `army size` with the option to acquire a ship (granting the hero the ability to travel on water) for 300 points.
+  * A User-created hero does NOT start with any warriors
+  * The User will select which row and column their hero will start the game - this is done by entering 1-based integer values for the row and column on the map (row 1 = 1, column 1 = 1)
+  * When creating your own hero, the user should thoroughly examine the map and it is recommended that they place their hero near an unoccupied city

 ### Warriors